Ydo4ki-Archive/Vird/README.md

 "do multiple complex things, then spend weeks simplifying them until it starts to seem obvious ~~what took you so long~~"

-The language syntax is pretty similar to Lisp (but it's not its dialect)
+The pure language syntax is pretty similar to Lisp (but it's not its dialect)

 It also is the safest scripting language because it does not have runtime errors at all and all the code passes validation before running